Amaan-developpeur/HeartPredictionAPI/README.md

 # Heart Disease Predictor API

-A machine learning project to predict the presence of heart disease using clinical and demographic data, deployed using a FastAPI backend and optionally containerized with Docker.
+A machine learning project to predict the presence of heart disease using clinical and demographic data, deployed using a FastAPI backend and containerized with Docker.

 ---